 Horseback Riding on the Mongolian Steppe

-Anyway, we enjoyed a late morning horse ride to Ganbold’s winter farm which wasn’t that far from his summer location and a fifteen-minute walk by horse from our ger camp.
+Anyway, we enjoyed a late morning horse ride to Ganbold’s winter farm.
+His winter location isn’t far from his summer farm and is only about a fifteen-minute walk by horse from our ger camp.
 As such, we experienced a relaxing morning riding and exploring his winter camp.

 A Mongolian Nomad’s Winter Home

-So, on a side note to explain Chip’s shirtless riding picture in the cowboy’s saddle, before coming on this trip, we had to provide our riding experience and what appealed to us.
-Chip answered that he wanted to ride a horse across the steppe shirtless.
-In my opinion, what is the most humorous about this picture is Chip burns easily, so he spent most of his time covered head to toe in clothing…a hat which draped over his ears, a buff, long-sleeved shirts, pants, and more.
-All that was exposed we his nose, lips, and chin.
-Uniquely, the rest of us tended to dress similarly (not quite as covered), to keep away the flies.
+Typically, the rest of us tended to dress similarly to Chip, though not quite as covered, to keep away the flies.
 Fortunately, they rarely bit us, but they practically formed nests on people’s hats and landed on our bare arms enough to make it feel like our skin was crawling.
 Our clothing might make the weather appear cold, but generally it was quite the opposite.

 Cowboy Rodeo at Our Ger Camp

 After our fun in the cowboy’s saddle, we enjoyed a leisurely afternoon which ended up including a spontaneous cowboy rodeo!
 I’m not the biggest fan of these types of events, but it was interesting to learn their culture.